percona/pmm/docs/dbaas/setting-up.md

     - Add the option `--network minikube` if you run PMM Server and minikube in the same Docker instance.
 (This will share a single network and the kubeconfig will work.)
     - Add the options `--env PMM_DEBUG=1` and/or `--env PMM_TRACE=1` if you need extended debug details

+To start PMM server and activate DBaaS:
+{.power-number}

 1. Start PMM server:

     ```sh